Five Phase Advanced Transformational Hypnosis (5-PATH®): A Systematic Approach To Hypnosis

 Repeating suggestions tends to make them more powerful.
 This compounding should be an important part of any DS session.
 According to Gerald Kein, CH, a suggestion should be compounded a minimum of fifteen times.
 We follow that rule when we want to drive home specific suggestions such as, "you are now a non-smoker and you are going to be a non-smoker for the rest of your life."
 This is called the Direct Drive Technique.

 Another very important part of any first session at The Hypnosis Center is the use of at least one or two convincers.
 Don’t let the client leave the office without experiencing at least one.
 We always use eye lock.
-It is mandatory for our therapists..
+It is mandatory for our hypnotists..
 Every client must experience eye lock before receiving any suggestions.
 Why?
 First off, when you have established that the client is in somnambulism, you can be certain that the client’s eyes will lock because of suggestion, because it requires a level of hypnosis that is less than somnambulism.
 Secondly, it deepens their level of hypnosis.
 When your client attempts to open his or her eyes and can’t, they always go deeper into hypnosis, because they have been convinced that it is working.
 They have become more suggestible.
 Now they expect for the other suggestions to work too.
 Eye lock is also a great marketing tool, because if they have a friend or family member that knows that they went for hypnosis, they are going to ask your client if they were hypnotized.
 Your client will be able to tell them that, indeed they were hypnotized, and how they tried to open their eyes and could not!
-Sometimes our therapists will go from there to arm catalepsy to further convince and deepen the subject.
+Sometimes our hypnotists will go from there to arm catalepsy to further convince and deepen the subject.
 Remember that the almost universal fear that clients bring into the office unless they have had a previous positive hypnotic experience is that they will not be able to be hypnotized.
 Convincers move them beyond this fear and turn them into excellent clients.

 Another mandatory part of the DS session at our center is a post hypnotic suggestion for sensitivity to a color.
 I use a variation of a patter that I received from Don Mottin, CH, that suggests that the client will find the color red brighter and sharper, and that every time they see the color red over the next few days, it will reinforce what was done in the hypnosis session.
 I found how powerful such a suggestion is when clients failed to follow through with any other suggestions, but this one, but because they saw red "everywhere" they came back to complete the rest of their sessions.